Cataract is a very common surgery conducted by the ophthalmologists worldwide. It is commonest cause of blindness in later life.

 Recently, Femtosecond laser is used to assist in the cataract surgery and the device has been approved by FDA.
 Laser beam is delivered in very short pulses, 10-15 femtoseconds that delivers energy for a very short period, which is helpful in preventing damage to the surrounding tissue.
 1 femtosecond is 10-15seconds.

-All-fiber femtosecond laser, Image via Wikipedia; Femtosecond laser
+Image via Wikipedia; Femtosecond laser

 Before the actual surgery begins this laser is applied to slice the cataract and cut the anterior capsule of the lens called capsulotomy.
 The cut by laser is more precise and more circular than the standard procedure.
 The precise cut helps to hold the new plastic lens in place very nicely giving no chance for future lens displacement.